charlienewey/charlienewey.github.io/content/blog/2018-07-09-gauss-shoelace-formula.md

 Adding all of these areas together gives and dividing by two results in an area of $7.5$.
 We can verify this quite easily: $\frac{1}{2} (5 \times 3) = 7.5$.
-This is a bit over-complicated for a triangle - but this method works just as well on polygons with an arbitrary number of sides! *"But wait"*, I hear you say, *"you can't have a negative area!"*.
-The answer to that question is easy - the quantity $(x_{n-1}y_{n}) - (x_{n}y_{n-1})$ simply describes the rectangle that has one particular vertex at its *top right*, and another at its *bottom left*.
+This is a bit over-complicated for a triangle - but this method works just as well on polygons with an arbitrary number of vertices.

+You may have noticed that one of the areas above is negative.
+The reason is that the quantity $(x_{n-1}y_{n}) - (x_{n}y_{n-1})$ simply describes the rectangle that has one particular vertex at its *top right*, and another at its *bottom left*.
+For the right-angled triangle shown above, the area given by
-For the right-angled triangle shown above, the area given by $(x_{n-1}y_{n}) - (x_{n}y_{n-1})$ defines the rectangle with vertex $b$ at its lower left, and vertex $d$ at its upper right.
+$(x_{n-1}y_{n}) - (x_{n}y_{n-1})$ defines the rectangle with vertex $b$ at its lower left, and vertex $d$ at its upper right.
 Dividing this area by two gives the area of triangle $abc$.

 So what about a more complex polygon?
-The same procedure applies, but the key difference is that it gets broken up into right-angled triangles first!
+The same procedure applies, but the shape gets broken up into right-angled triangles first.

 ![A quadrilateral broken up into right-angled triangles](/images/complex-polygon.png)

 ---

-So there we have it - now you have an understanding of how Gauss' shoelace formula works.
-It's marvellously compact for (what I consider to be) such a neat piece of geometric reasoning.
+So there we have it - Gauss' shoelace algorithm.
+It's so compact and elegant for such a neat piece of geometric reasoning.
 When implementing this in a programming language that supports vectorisation, it boils down to just four lines of code...

 ```python
 # See https://stackoverflow.com/a/49129646/2321244